 About gingivitis or gum disease

-Gingivitis is inflammation of the gums – that is, the gums get red, swollen and irritated.
+Gingivitis is inflammation of the gums.
+The gums get red and swollen and can bleed.
 It’s an early and mild form of gum disease.

 Gingivitis is common in children of all ages.